collective/collective.tablepage/README.rst

 * You can optionally display a link for download the table content as a CSV (activate the "*Show download link for data*" from "*Settings*")
-* Contributors can pupulate the table uploading a CSV file
+* Contributors can populate the table uploading a CSV file

 Column of type "File"
 ---------------------